 Address: Rotunda de Carlos da Maia, Macau

-The market begins from the Rotunda de Carlos da Maia.
-The market is filled with stores and street vendors that offer different kinds of local snacks, fresh produces and goods.
+The market begins with the Rotunda de Carlos da Maia.
+The market is filled with stores and street vendors that offer different kinds of local snacks, fresh produce, and goods.
 The wide variety and creativity may even surprise the locals and there are queues outside some restaurants during weekends.

 Hunt for goodies in Taipa Sunday Flea Market